 A ring modulator does the same, but instead of ignoring negative signals, it lets them pass but inverts them, making everything negative.

-This plugin by MeldaProductions is one of the most advanced takes on ring modulation and offers users a ton of control options.
+This plugin by MeldaProductions is one of the most advanced takes on ring modulation and offers you a ton of control options.

 One of the most desirable things about this plugin is its 6 band control option with 2 oscillators.
 You may think to yourself, “one oscillator is confusing enough; why need 2?”.
 However, Melda’s implementation of those 2 oscillators over 6 bands makes its usage easier and more pleasing.
-In addition to that, Melda provides you with parameters that can be modulated independently.
-Each modulator can function as an LFO, envelope, audio level follower, randomizer, and even a pitch detector.
+In addition to that, Melda provides you with parameters that you can modulate independently.
+Each modulator can function as an LFO, envelope, audio level follower, randomizer, and pitch detector.

 Since this is a MeldaProductions product, you get the usual M/S 8 channel surround sound, up to 16x up-sampling, A-H presets to aid your workflow, a built-in help system, and many more.